platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 - The [`_acme-challenge.` subdomain](https://www.rfc-editor.org/rfc/rfc8555#section-8.4),
   as in `_acme-challenge.example.com`, points to your CDN
 - The [`/.well-known/` route](https://www.rfc-editor.org/rfc/rfc8555#section-8.3),
-  as in `https://www.example.com/.well-known/`, are accessible with no redirects
+  as in `https://www.example.com/.well-known/`, is accessible with no redirects

 If you don't follow those requirements, you get an error message similar to: